contact us

 Homemade Chicken Stock - ButterYum

-How do you make a gallon of homemade, uber flavorful, super rich chicken stock for just pennies?
-First start with the leftover carcasses of two roasted chickens - skin, bones, pan dripping, the works (neck bones and giblets too, but no livers please).
+How do you make a gallon of homemade, super rich chicken stock for just pennies?
+Start with the leftover carcasses of two roasted chickens - skin, bones, pan dripping - the works!
+If you have neck bones and giblets, use them too, but no livers (they impart an off flavor).
+Rotisserie chickens work wonderfully as well.
+I'll spare you a photo of the carcasses, but put all the parts in a really big stock pot; I like a 12-quart, heavy duty stockpot.

 Additionally, you'll need 3 peeled carrots, the leafy top 2 inches of a bunch of celery, 2 jumbo onions, 1 head of garlic (yes a whole head), 15-ish peppercorns (no salt yet), 2 large bay leaves (Turkish please, California bay is way too strong), and a good palm full of dried parsley; like 2 tablespoons (or a bunch of fresh parsley stems if you happen to have them).
 I'll also add the following if I have them on hand - mushroom stems, a few sun-dried tomatoes, scallion trimmings, parsnips, leek trimmings, etc.